Abdelrahman-Mo7amed/amazon-sales-analysis/README.md

 This repository serves as a valuable resource for understanding Amazon electronics sales dynamics and can aid in strategic decision-making for businesses operating in the electronics retail sector.

-> "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill
+> "Data will talk to you if you're willing to listen." - Jim Bergeson

+---

+> "Artificial intelligence is the new electricity." - Andrew Ng

 This dataset is available for use.
 For more details, refer to the data source [here](https://www.kaggle.com/datasets/edusanketdk/electronics).